 Individual departments also have access to the online visitor form, which can be completed at stations or mobile iPads immediately upon entering some facilities, in the event an authorized visitor bypasses the check-in instructions provided above.

 There will be no visitors allowed in the residence halls except in cases of emergencies.
-These visitors will be required to complete online visitor form.
+In such cases, visitors will be required to complete an online visitor form.

-All faculty will be required to monitor in-person attendance each day for each of their classes.
+All faculty will be required to take in-person attendance each day for each of their classes.